Asian Art Outpost

 jou do

-This literally means "pure land" or "clean earth".
+淨土 literally means “pure land” or “clean earth.”

-This is also the abbreviated title of a Buddhist sect which involves faith in rebirth of Buddha Amitabha (Amitābha) in the Western Heaven.
-Sometimes this sect is translated as "Paradise of the West".
-Other titles of this school of Buddhism include Amidism or Elvsium.
+淨土 is also the abbreviated title of a Buddhist sect that involves faith in the rebirth of Buddha Amitabha (Amitābha) in the Western Heaven.
+Sometimes this sect is translated as “Paradise of the West.”
+Other titles of this school of Buddhism include Amidism or Elysium.

 Pure Land Buddhism / Jodo Buddhism